Anita Max Win Tour: Background

 The tour, which is Drake's first in Oceania in eight years, since the Boy Meets World Tour (2017), is named after the "Anita Max Wynn" character first introduced by Drake on a December 2023 Kick live stream: the character's name is a pun on the gambling phrase "I need a max win", which refers to hitting the maximum payout on a slot machine.

 The tour was announced on November 29, 2024, with seven dates across Melbourne, Sydney, Brisbane, and Auckland.
 Due to overwhelming demand, this was doubled by December 18, with additional shows added in Australia, including the introduction of a two-date stopover in Perth.
 The tour was extended on January 14, 2025 to include further shows in Sydney and Brisbane.
 On January 29, the Auckland dates were rescheduled from February 28 and March 1, 2025, to March 15 and March 16, respectively, due to scheduling conflicts.
 On February 25, the tour, which was set to conclude on March 16, in Auckland, was abruptly cancelled due to scheduling conflicts: the affected dates are set to be rescheduled, with a spokesperson for Drake confirming that further shows are also planned, although, dates are yet to be determined.
 Ticket holders were given the option of keeping their tickets for the new dates or requesting refunds.
 On July 29, the remaining dates were officially cancelled, citing scheduling conflicts.

-According to The Courier-Mail, key stage equipment, including the central clear walkway used for the main performance, was shipped to Europe at the end of February and will arrive in the continent by late April 2025.
+According to The Courier-Mail, key stage equipment, including the central clear walkway used for the main performance, was shipped to Europe at the end of February and arrived in the continent by late April 2025.
 Georgia Clelland of The Courier-Mail speculated this may indicate a European leg of the tour to either begin or conclude with Drake's rumored appearance as headliner for Wireless Festival in London in July 2025.
 In February 2025, Drake was announced as the headliner for all three nights of the festival, with each night featuring a different setlist.
 It also marks his first UK performance in six years and first headlining Wireless performance since 2012.
 All tickets sold out within minutes, setting the record for the fastest sale of tickets in festival history.